-We're fully supportive of the Roundtable on Sustainable Palm Oil (RSPO) and we are committed to working towards a traceable and transparent palm oil supply chain.
+We're fully supportive of the Roundtable on Sustainable Palm Oil (RSPO).
+All of our concessions are RSPO certified making us the largest fully certified company in Africa.
 This supports: no deforestation of high carbon stock (HCS) or high conservation value (HCV) forests and ecosystems, no development of peatland, zero burning and responsible labour practices, and respects the rights of local communities.

 A member of our team will contact you shortly.

 There has been an error in submitting your enquiry.
 Please try again.

 Through our Palm Dashboard we chart the progress we’ve made against our roadmap of commitments detailed in the Sustainable Palm Oil Policy.
 This is published on a quarterly basis.

 Our palm oil from our Gabon plantations is fully traceable and produced under RSPO defined terms.
 For our third-party sourcing of palm oil we are working with our third-party suppliers to ensure they uphold our commitments under our Sustainable Palm Oil Policy.
 We prioritise buying from RSPO members, and 90 percent of our palm oil is sourced from suppliers who are RSPO members.